 As a customer, it sure is nice to have your loyalty rewarded.
 Or even just acknowledged.

 Membership or reward programmes are a great way to say thank you to dedicated customers by offering a discount or exclusive access to something.

-It reenforces our commitment to a brand and elicits that all important feel-good factor.
+It reinforces our commitment to a brand and elicits that all-important feel-good factor.

 7. Ask for referrals

 Referral programmes are great strategies for social proofing and rewarding both existing and new customers.